embeddedTS/buildroot-ts/README.md

 Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

 	make ts7800v2_usbprod_defconfig all

-### tsa38x_defconfig
-* Supports TS-7840 devices
-* Generates a minimal Linux with hardware support (based on 5.10 kernel)
-* Outputs `rootfs.tar.xz` which can be written to any boot device for the platform: USB, eMMC, SATA, NFS, etc.

-Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

-	make tsa38x_defconfig all

- ### tsa38x_usbprod_defconfig
-* Supports TS-7840 devices
-* Generates a tarball for use on a USB drive to boot the device, run a script named `blast.sh` from the drive to write and verify or capture images from the device media.
-See the respective product manual for information on this Production Mechanism.

-Can be built with (See [Using Docker](#using-docker) for how to build in Docker container):

-	make tsa38x_usbprod_defconfig all
-This outputs a tarball to `buildroot/output/images/tsa38x-usb-production-rootfs-${DATESTAMP}.tar.xz` intended to be written to a USB drive with one partition which is formatted either `ext2`, `ext3`, `ext4`, or `FAT32 (including vfat)` with an MBR or GPT partition table.

 ### tsimx28_usbprod_defconfig
 * Image Replication tool for TS-7670 and TS-7400-V2 device